Church Fathers: Polycarp of Smyrna

 Polycarp tried and failed to persuade Pope Anicetus to have the West celebrate Passover on the 14th of Nisan, as in the Eastern calendar.
-Around A.D.
-155, the Smyrnans of his town demanded Polycarp's execution as a Christian, and he died a martyr.
+Around AD 155, the Smyrnans of his town demanded Polycarp's execution as a Christian, and he died a martyr.
 The story of his martyrdom describes how the fire built around him would not burn him, and that when he was stabbed to death, so much blood issued from his body that it quenched the flames around him.
-Polycarp is recognized as a saint in both the Roman Catholic and Eastern Orthodox churches.

 Papias of Hierapolis

 Very little is known of Papias apart from what can be inferred from his own writings.
 He is described as "an ancient man who was a hearer of John and a companion of Polycarp" by Polycarp's disciple Irenaeus (c.
 180).
 Eusebius adds that Papias was Bishop of Hierapolis around the time of Ignatius of Antioch.
 In this office, Papias was presumably succeeded by Abercius of Hierapolis.
 The name Papias was very common in the region, suggesting that he was probably a native of the area.
-The work of Papias is dated by most modern scholars to about A.D.
-95–120.
+The work of Papias is dated by most modern scholars to about AD 95–120.

 Despite indications that the work of Papias was still extant in the Late Middle Ages, the full text is now lost; however, extracts appear in a number of other writings, some of which cite a book number.

 Greek Fathers

 Those who wrote in Greek are called the Greek (Church) Fathers.
-In addition to the Apostolic Fathers, famous Greek Fathers include: Justin Martyr, Irenaeus of Lyons, Clement of Alexandria, Athanasius of Alexandria, John Chrysostom, Cyril of Alexandria, the Cappadocian Fathers (Basil of Caesarea, Gregory Nazianzus, Gregory of Nyssa), Peter of Sebaste, Maximus the Confessor, and John of Damascus.
+In addition to the Apostolic Fathers, famous Greek Fathers include: Justin Martyr, Irenaeus of Lyons, Clement of Alexandria, Origen of Alexandria, Athanasius of Alexandria, the Cappadocian Fathers (Basil of Caesarea, Gregory Nazianzus, Gregory of Nyssa), Peter of Sebaste, Diodorus of Tarsus, Theodore of Mopsuestia, John Chrysostom, Cyril of Alexandria, Maximus the Confessor, and John of Damascus.